airbnb/swift/swift.md

 * **Underscore-prefix private property and method names.** There are several benefits to this.
 It gives you at-a-glance understanding of access control.
 It also reduces the likelihood of name collisions with other arguments and other local variables.

-* **Prefer putting constants in the top level of a class if they are private.** If they are public, define them static properties, for namespacing purposes.
+* **Prefer putting constants in the top level of a file if they are private.** If they are public, define them static properties, for namespacing purposes.

 ```swift
 private let PrivateValue = "secret"